LimeChain/demo-subgraph/README.md

     let address = Address.fromString(addressString)

     let wallet = new TokenLockWallet(address.toHexString())
-    // The following values should be set, because they are required fields,
-    // and since graph-cli 0.30.0 codegen does not generate default values for required fields anymore wallet.manager = Address.zero()
+    wallet.manager = Address.zero()
     wallet.initHash = Address.zero() as Bytes
     wallet.beneficiary = Address.zero()